Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/c_programming_interfaces_zos/_index.md

 ---

-    title: Programming interfaces
+    title: "Programming interfaces"
-    linkTitle: Build APIs and exits
+    linkTitle: "Build APIs and exits"
     weight: 250

----
-This section describes the Transfer CFT batch programming interfaces for Transfer CFT.
+---This section describes the Transfer CFT batch programming interfaces for Transfer CFT.

 ## Transfer CFT APIs in a z/OS environment